FDio/csit/resources/job_specs/report_iterative/3na-spr/vpp-ndrpdr-00.md

 1c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4base
 2c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4base
 4c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4base
+##### ethip4-ip4scale20k-rnd
+1c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4scale20k-rnd
+2c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4scale20k-rnd
+4c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4scale20k-rnd
+##### ethip4-ip4scale200k-rnd
+1c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4scale200k-rnd
+2c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4scale200k-rnd
+4c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4scale200k-rnd
+##### ethip4-ip4scale2m-rnd
+1c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4scale2m-rnd
+2c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4scale2m-rnd
+4c AND 64b AND ndrpdr AND 2p1cx7veat AND drv_mlx5_core AND ethip4-ip4scale2m-rnd
 ## ./ip4_tunnels
 ### mellanox-cx7veat
 #### mlx5-core